lawmurray/Birch/DOCS.md

     birch install

-To run a program that is either part of the standard library or amongst the project code, use
+To run a program that is either part of the standard library or among the source files of the code, use

     birch example

 replacing `example` with the name of the program.
 Arguments to the program may be given as command-line options, e.g.:

-    birch example -N 10 -T 10
+    birch example -n 10 --input-file data/input.json

 When building, Birch will create a number of additional files in the current working directory.
-Most of these are created in a `build/` subdirectory to keep them out of the way as much as possible.
-To delete all of the additional files, use:
+Most of these are created in a `build/` subdirectory, although some will appear in the root directory of the project.
+To delete all of these additional files, use:

     birch clean

 Debugging mode is enabled by default, and this will (dramatically) slow down execution times.
-It is recommended that you keep debugging mode enabled when developing and testing code on small problems, but disable it when running tested code on serious problems:
+It is recommended that you keep debugging mode enabled when developing and testing code (perhaps on small problems), but disable it when running tested code (perhaps on serious problems):

     birch build --disable-debug